 For both the input array $gl_SampleMaskIn[]$ and the output array $gl_SampleMask[]$, bit B of mask M ($gl_SampleMaskIn[M]$ or $gl_SampleMask[M]$) corresponds to sample 32M+B. These arrays have ceil(s/32) elements, where s is the maximum number of color samples supported by the implementation.

 The input variable gl_SampleMaskIn indicates the set of samples covered by the primitive generating the fragment during multisample rasterization.
 It has a sample bit set if and only if the sample is considered covered for this fragment shader invocation.

 The output array gl_SampleMask[] sets the sample mask for the fragment being processed.
 Coverage for the current fragment will become the logical AND of the coverage mask and the output gl_SampleMask.
-This array must be sized in the fragment shader either implicitly or explicitly to be the same size described above.
+This array must be sized in the fragment shader either implicitly or explicitly, to be no larger than the implementation-dependent maximum sample-mask (as an array of 32bit elements), determined by the maximum number of samples..
 If the fragment shader statically assigns a value to gl_SampleMask, the sample mask will be undefined for any array elements of any fragment shader invocations that fail to assign a value.
 If a shader does not statically assign a value to gl_SampleMask, the sample mask has no effect on the processing of a fragment.